 You’ve been writing for a while, and it’s quietly taken over your life, only it doesn’t pay.
 Starting was the easy part.
 The creativity just poured out of you, and you marvelled at the wisdom arising from your inner-world.
 If only someone would pay you a dollar for it.

 Unfortunately, you have found that living costs money, favours or both.
 You can’t munch on words – you’ve tried.
-Sometimes you think you should be more sensible and do something dull and grown-up, like get a full-time job – but writing is your passion!
+Sometimes you think you should be more sensible and do something dull and grown-up, like get a full-time job but writing is your passion!
+You need it like air.

 You rush home to brew another cup of tea, whilst lamenting your youth, and those missed opportunities.
 New words begin to swarm in your mind and before you have time to sip, you race off to find any scrap piece of paper and a pen (those ever elusive pens!), lest you forget the perfect sentence that has suddenly formed like smoke rings before your eyes.

-Having rescued those jewel-encrusted sentences from oblivion, you sit back satisfied by your mastery, even if it’s only you who knows it.
+Having rescued those jewel-encrusted sentences from oblivion, you sit back satisfied by your eloquence, even if it’s only you who knows it.
 Sitting quietly in your seat, you sip your wonderful tea.
-You pray that you’ll never spill it into your keyboard, and you thank God … you’re a writer.
+You pray that you’ll never spill it into your keyboard, and thank God … you’re a writer.

 A few tips for the aspiring writer